danieldiamond/gitlab-analytics/.gitlab/issue_templates/CSV or GSheets Data Upload.md

     * [ ]  Data Team member to put spreadsheet data into a new file into [Sheetload > Sheetload GDrive Folder](https://drive.google.com/drive/folders/1F5jKClNEsQstngbrh3UYVzoHAqPTf-l0).
     * [ ]  Data Team member to share it with the required service account - [Email Address to share with](https://docs.google.com/document/d/1m8kky3DPv2yvH63W4NDYFURrhUwRiMKHI-himxn1r7k/edit?usp=sharing) (GitLab Internal)
     * [ ]  Data Team member to check file name and sheet names to match: The file will be located and loaded based on its name `sheetload.<table_name>`.
 The names of the sheets shared with the runner must be unique and in the `<file_name>.<tab_name>` format
     * [ ]  Data Team member to create MR to add this sheet to be pulled in by Sheetload .
-See: https://gitlab.com/gitlab-data/analytics/merge_requests/1633/diffs as example
+(Ex: https://gitlab.com/gitlab-data/analytics/merge_requests/1633/diffs)
     * [ ]  Data Engineer to verify if the data loaded correctly.
-    * [ ]  Data Analyst to create dbt models
+    * [ ]  Data Analyst to create dbt models (Ex: https://gitlab.com/gitlab-data/analytics/merge_requests/1634/diffs#a2524a57cc3b9785d313cf227a09bdc744bba542/diffs)
     * [ ]  Data Analyst to assign MR of dbt model to Data Engineer team (iterate until model is complete).
     * [ ]  Data Team project maintainers/owners to merge in dbt models
     * [ ]  If not urgent, data will be availble within 24 hours.
 If urgent, Data Engineer to run full refresh and inform when available.